thegworld/gtx-browser/tools/android/dependency_analysis/js/README.md

 ### Deploy

-The Chromium Dependency Graph Visualizer is hosted at https://chromium-dependency-graph.firebaseapp.com.
+The GTx Browser Dependency Graph Visualizer is hosted at https://chromium-dependency-graph.firebaseapp.com.

 If you are a Googler, you can see this [doc][deploy doc] for how to deploy a new